Atlanticus Holdings Corporation (ATLC) and CPI Card Group Inc. (NASDAQ:PMTS) Comparing side by side | New Business Observer

 |-15.9%

-Roughly 21.2% of Atlanticus Holdings Corporation shares are held by institutional investors while 67.6% of CPI Card Group Inc. are owned by institutional investors.
-Atlanticus Holdings Corporation’s share held by insiders are 5.5%.
-Insiders Comparatively, held 1.6% of CPI Card Group Inc. shares.
+Institutional investors owned 21.2% of Atlanticus Holdings Corporation shares and 67.6% of CPI Card Group Inc. shares.
+About 5.5% of Atlanticus Holdings Corporation’s share are owned by insiders.
+On the other hand, insiders owned about 1.6% of CPI Card Group Inc.’s shares.

 Performance